-608(1) Where this Act or a regulation or bylaw made under this Section requires a document to be sent to a person, the document may be sent by electronic means if: a) the recipient has consented to receive documents from the sender by those electronic means and has provided an e-mail address, website or other electronic address to the sender for that purpose.
-I/we grant consent for the Development Authority to communicate information and/or the decision electronically regarding my/our application.
-YES NO OFFICE USE ONLY Authorization: OFFICE USE ONLY Type of Payment: □ DEBIT □ CASH □ CHEQUE Authorization: , Type of Payment: ☐ DEBIT ☐ CASH ☐ CHEQUE Issuing Officer's Name Type of Payment: ☐ DEBIT ☐ CASH ☐ CHEQUE Fee \$ Issuing Officer's Name
+608(1) Where this Act or a regulation or bylaw made under this Section requires a document to be sent to a person, the document may be sent by electronic means if: • the recipient has consented to receive documents from the sender by those electronic means and has provided an e-mail address, website or other electronic address to the sender for that purpose.
+I/we grant consent for the Development Authority to comme regarding my/our application.
+YES I/we grant consent for the Development Authority to communicate information and/or the decision electronically regarding my/our application. \square YES \square NO OFFICE USE ONLY Authorization: ☐ Permitted Use ☐ Discretionary Use Authorization.
+Type of Payment: ☐ DEBIT ☐ CASH ☐ CHEQUE Issuing Officer's Name , Type of Payment: ☐ DEBIT ☐ CASH ☐ CHEQUE Issuing Officer's Name Type of Payment: ☐ DEBIT ☐ CASH ☐ CHEQUE Fee \$ Issuing Officer's Name